supercollider/rfcs/README.md

 ## When should I file an RFC?

+If you have an idea for something and are unsure if it needs an RFC, the best way to find out is to just ask!
+Collaborators are strongly encouraged to talk about their ideas with other project members before submitting an RFC.
+This can also help gauge early support for the feature and work out any obvious issues or design decisions.

 RFCs should be filed for proposing "substantial" changes.
 The meaning of "substantial" is subjective, but a good start would be anything that benefits from design discussion.
 Put a different way, it's recommended to file an RFC if the design or implementation isn't immediately clear, or if there are drawbacks or potential consequences that require discussion first.
 The types of changes include:

 - New features